covid-19-sds/covid-19-sds.github.io/index.md

 * What is the probability of having a second outbreak?

 * If so, How much time do we have to get ready?
-How long should we wait to have x% of the population infected?

 * Which is the best strategy to minimize the current epidemic and get ready for a second outbreak?